-Midas Gold's net change in cash and cash equivalents for the year was an outflow of \$17.3 million (2011 - inflow of \$32.1 million).
-Cash received from financing activities for the year was \$37.9 million, as a result of the issuance of shares through the Private Placement and through the exercise of options.
+Midas Gold's net change in cash and cash equivalents for the year was an outflow of \$5.0 million (2012 - \$17.3 million).
+Cash received from financing activities for the year was \$23.7 million (2012 - \$38.1 million), as a result of the issuance of shares through the Private Placement and the sale of the royalty interest.
 The inflows from financing activities were offset by outflows from operating and investing activities.

-Operating cash outflows for the year were \$2.3 million (2011 - \$2.9 million).
-Operating cash out flows decreased in the current year compared to the prior year due to the establishment of a Vancouver office and increased corporate activity related to the listing of the Corporation on TSX in 2011.
+Operating cash outflows for the year were \$2.1 million (2012 - \$2.3 million).
+Operating cash out flows decreased in the current year compared to the prior year due to decreased corporate activity as professional fees, salaries and benefits and travel costs decreased.

-Investing cash out flows for the year were \$53.0 million (2011 - \$24.2 million).
-For the year ended December 31, 2012 the Corporation completed a 50,546m drill program whereas in 2011 approximately 25,360m were drilled.
-The Corporation also increased its cash out flows related to engineering with the preparation of a Preliminary Economic Assessment and its cash outflows related to its environmental and sustainability program.
+Investing cash out flows for the year were \$26.1 million (2012 - \$53.0 million).
+For the year ended December 31, 2013 the Corporation completed a 11,655m drill program whereas in 2012 approximately 50,546m was drilled.